nsmsn/dotcom/src/posts/2024-zapf-dingbats.md

 You might not think I'm serious, but I really did want to close my alphabetical series on type with [Hermann Zapf](https://www.dezeen.com/2015/06/17/beyond-dingbats-typographic-legacy-of-hermann-zapf/) and his eponymous dingbat font.

-A dingbat, of course, is a typographic glyph that is not a letter, number, or form of punctuation[1](#dd2e1735-d051-4fdc-9aa9-becc393d4ed2).
+A dingbat, of course, is a typographic glyph that is not a letter, number, or form of punctuation<sup><a href="#fn1">1</a></sup>(#dd2e1735-d051-4fdc-9aa9-becc393d4ed2).
 They're often pictograms, sometimes ornaments or borders, and can either be extra symbols in a font, or a complete symbol font itself.

 Zapf Dingbats itself was drawn by Hermann Zapf in the 1970s and released by the International Typeface Corporation in 1977.
 360 symbols were grouped into three sets of 120 glyphs (ITC-100, ITC-200, and ITC-300).